Decision Method

 - 5

-Pro tip: Have team members add their arguments independently before discussing as a group.
-This avoids groupthink and surfaces honest perspectives.
+Pro tip: Have team members add their arguments independently before the group discussion.
+This prevents groupthink and surfaces honest perspectives.
+The first argument spoken in a meeting anchors the entire discussion.
+Written, independent input avoids this completely.

 Pro tip: Not all pros and cons carry the same weight.
-After listing them, ask the team to highlight the 2-3 most decisive arguments per option.
+After listing them, ask the team: "Which 2-3 arguments per option would actually change your decision?"
+This separates the decisive arguments from the padding.
+If you need more structure, upgrade to a Decision Matrix with weighted criteria.

 Example